-E.4 OPA's Demand Response (DR2) Program48
+E.4 OPA's Demand Response (DR2) Program49

-The Ontario Power Authority (OPA) is implementing a contractual load shifting program for participants who are capable of shifting a load of between 5.0 MW and 125.0 MW from the On-Peak Period to the off-peak period.
+The IESO implemented a contractual load shifting program for participants who are capable of shifting a load of between 5.0 MW and 125.0 MW from the On-Peak Period to the off-peak period.
 Participants in DR2 will choose to load shift for a four to twelve hour period.

-This section sets out how the IESO settles the DR2 Program on behalf of the OPA and DR2 Program participants.
+This section sets out how the IESO settles the DR2 Program.
 To the extent of any inconsistency between the provisions of the DR2 Program rules and this section, the DR2 Program rules shall govern.

-48 In this section, "you" refers to a DR2 participant.
+49 In this section, "you" refers to a DR2 participant.

-The On-Peak Period refers to the hours between 7:00 am and 7:00 pm EPT 49 during business days only.
+The On-Peak Period refers to the hours between 7:00 am and 7:00 pm EPT 50 during business days only.
 You may select a time period of four to twelve consecutive hours for your "On-Peak Contract Period".
 Refer to the OPA's DR2 Program Rules for full details.